sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 ## Extend expects matchers

 This is useful to reduce the extra syntax used to verify one use case.
-You can also use it to customize the error message to more helpful to future contributors working on the project.
+You can also use it to customise the error message to more helpful to future contributors working on the project.

 ### Matcher